Benkei-zuka (弁慶塚), Goryō Jinja (御霊神社) & Batō Kannon (馬頭観音)

 Benkei-zuka |

-There is another Benkei-zuka, using the kasagi of an old stone torii, located behind the first torii of Tsurumine Hachimangu on the sidewalk.
+Another Benkei-zuka, using the kasagi of an old stone torii, is located on the sidewalk behind the first torii of Tsurumine Hachimangu.

 Bato Kannon |